slotix/dataflowkit/docs/extractors.md

 #### includeIfEmpty

  If text is empty in the selection, then return the empty string, instead of 'nil'.
-This signals that the result of this Piece should be included to the results, as opposed to omiting the empty string.
+This signals that the result of this Part should be included to the results, as opposed to omiting the empty string.
 ## multipleText

-multipleText extracts the text from each element in the given selection and returns the texts as an array.
+multipleText extracts the text from each part in the given selection and returns the texts as an array.

 *params*

 #### includeIfEmpty

 If there are no items in the selection, then return empty list, instead of the 'nil'.
-This signals that the result of this Piece should be included to the results, as opposed to omiting the empty list.
+This signals that the result of this Part should be included to the results, as opposed to omiting the empty list.

 ## html

-html extracts and returns the HTML from inside each element of the given selection, as a string.
+html extracts and returns the HTML from inside each part of the given selection, as a string.
 i.e. if our selection consists of

 ```